kikwit/kikwit/README.md

 server.configure(config => {

     // Merge settings from the specified json file.
-    //   You can pass a secong argument to indicate
+    //   You can pass a second argument to indicate whether an exception
-    //   whether an exception should be thrown if the file cannot be read.
+    //   should NOT be thrown if the file is missing.
-    config.addJsonFile('config/default.json') // Fails if the file is missing or not readable config.addJsonFile(`config/${config.environement}.json`, true)
+    config.addJsonFile('config/default.json'); // Fails if the file is missing config.addJsonFile(`config/${config.environement}.json`, true); // Doesn't fail if the file is missing

     // Merge the object returned by the `configuration` property
     //  of the service decorated with `@service('defaultConfiguration')`.
-    //   More details on services can be fount at https://github.com/kikwit/kikwit#services config.addService('defaultConfiguration');
+    //   More details on services can be found at https://github.com/kikwit/kikwit#services config.addService('defaultConfiguration'); // Fails if the service cannot be resolved config.addService(`${config.environment}Configuration`, true); // Doesn't fail if the service cannot be resolved
-    config.addService(`${config.environment}Configuration`);

     if (config.isEnvironment('development')) {